 The bone broth diet doesn’t have to be a complicated protocol that is hard to stick to.
 While there are a few approaches to the bone broth diet, the basic idea is that you:

-Swap meals for bone broth for two or three days each week at breakfast and lunch, and eat a light meal for dinner.
+- Swap meals for a cup of bone broth for 2-3 days each week at breakfast and lunch, then eat a normal dinner.

-Here at Kettle & Fire, we want to make it easy for fans of the bone broth diet or those curious about the protocol to follow the bone broth diet.
-That's why we're offering our 100 percent grass-fed, organic beef bone broth at a special discount!
+At Kettle & Fire, we want to make it easy for fans of Dr. Kellyann Petrucci to follow the bone broth diet.
+That's why we're offering a special discount on our line of organic bone broths!